Will the US now supply Tomahawk missiles, with a range of 1,600 km (994 miles), to Ukraine?

 UPDATE 0602 GMT:

-Returning from the European Union’s defense and security summit in Copenhagen on Wednesday, Ukraine President Volodymyr Zelensky has cited progress in candidacy for EU membership.
+After the European Union’s defense and security summit in Copenhagen on Wednesday, Ukraine President Volodymyr Zelensky cited progress in candidacy for EU membership.

 Zelensky said Kyiv has finished its internal screening process for EU legislation and is “fully ready to open Cluster 1” in membership talks.